PrabhatKumarRai/MyNotes/Readme.txt

 -- Installation --
-=> Download and Paste the directory contents in your project's root folder.
+=> Download and Paste the directory contents in your server's root folder.

 => You have the option of renaming the project directory as per your requirement.
 Update the "config.php" file under the includes folder with the current URL.